Ypertex/blog/content/articles/multisource-multitrack-recording-in-your-daw/index.md

 ---
-title: Multisource-Multitrack Recording in Your Daw
+title: Multisource-Multitrack Recording in Your DAW
 publishdate: 2021-07-16
 tags:
 - Music